SjDuque/AirInstruments/README.md

 ~~At this point you should be able to run the program.~~

-I can't even get get fluidsynth to work on Ubuntu so I recommend using Windows or MacOS.
+I can't even get FluidSynth to work on Ubuntu so I recommend using Windows or MacOS.

 ## MacOS